Collage of NEIWPCC staff with text Join a team working for clean water in the Northeast.

 Logistics

-This is a full-time, in-office position based in Lowell, MA.
-Duties will be performed largely in an office setting with a need for travel, for which a valid driver’s license and private means of transportation are required.
-Position would require occasional site visits to industrial facility settings and roadside locations, requiring the use of protective wear and adherence to safety policy.
-After six months of employment, this position may be eligible for a partial telework schedule, subject to approval and determined by program and office needs.
+This full-time NEIWPCC position will work 7.5 hours per day and is based in Albany, NY.
+Duties will be performed largely in an office setting.
+Position will require regular travel to various meeting locations in Long Island, Westchester, and occasionally Connecticut, for which a valid driver’s license and private means of transportation are required.
+After six months of employment, this position may be eligible for a hybrid work schedule for in-office duties, subject to approval and program needs.

-The anticipated annual salary range for this position is $75,000 to $90,000.
+Anticipated annual salary range is $60,000 to $75,000.
 NEIWPCC offers an outstanding comprehensive benefits package for eligible employees:

 • Offers great health, dental and vision coverage with low premiums, deductibles and co-pays.